 - Remove the chicken breasts from the fridge and allow them to sit at room temperature for 20-30 minutes before cooking.
 The closer to room temperature that they are, the better.

-- Lay the chicken breasts between two pieces of saran wrap or wax paper and gently pound with a meat mallet*, starting from the center and pounded towards the edges.
+- Preheat oven to 450ºF.
+Place the chicken breasts between two pieces of saran wrap or wax paper and gently pound with a meat mallet*, starting from the center and pounding towards the edges.
 The goal is to create a chicken breast that is uniform in thickness so that it cooks evenly.

-- Place chicken breasts on a rimmed baking sheet a drizzle each side with avocado oil and season liberally with salt, pepper, garlic powder, and smoked paprika.
+- Place chicken breasts on a rimmed baking sheet and drizzle each side with avocado oil and season liberally with salt, pepper, garlic powder, and smoked paprika.

 - Bake for 15 minutes or until the chicken has reached an internal temperature of 160 degrees.